-While every hostel does things in their own way, there are some things you can expect from working hostel jobs:
+While every hostel does things its own way, here are some tips for what you can expect from working hostel jobs:

-Given that working at a hostel is a pretty laid-back kind of gig, chances are you’ll get a few days off in a row to either further explore your city, or take off and check out a neighboring one.
+Given that working at a hostel is a pretty laid-back kind of gig, chances are you’ll get a few days off in a row to either explore your host city or take off and check out a neighboring one.

-While hanging out at the hostel is always fun, you’re working abroad to get a deeper sense of the destination, and taking time to explore and dive into the culture is essential to that process.
+While hanging out at the hostel is always fun, chances are you’re working abroad to get a deeper sense of the destination.
+Taking time to explore and dive into the culture is essential to that process.

-Of course, this is par for the course with life on the road, but it’s definitely one of the more bittersweet aspects.
-Expect to make lifelong friends, and expect to have wild experiences with people who were only meant to drop by your life for a day or two.
+Of course, this is par for the course with life while backpacking, but it’s definitely one of the more bittersweet aspects.
+Expect to make lifelong friends, and expect to have wild experiences with people who were only meant to be in your life for a day or two.